-The Languages team at the Learning and Teaching Directorate (part of the NSW Public Schools Portfolio) has officers to support both primary and secondary languages teachers.
+The languages team at the Learning and Teaching Directorate (NSW Department of Education) has officers to support both primary and secondary languages teachers.

 Our role includes: